trinodb/trino/presto-docs/src/main/sphinx/admin/resource-groups.rst

   and how sub-groups become eligible to start their queries.
 May be one of three values:

-    * ``fair`` (default): queued queries are processed first-in-first-out, and sub-groups must take turns starting new queries (if they have any queued).
+    * ``fair`` (default): queued queries are processed first-in-first-out, and sub-groups must take turns starting new queries, if they have any queued.

     * ``weighted_fair``: sub-groups are selected based on their ``schedulingWeight`` and the number of queries they are already running concurrently.
 The expected share of running queries for a sub-group is computed based on the weights for all currently eligible sub-groups.
 The sub-group with the least concurrency relative to its share is selected to start the next query.

-    * ``weighted``: queued queries are selected stochastically in proportion to their priority (specified via the ``query_priority`` :doc:`session property </sql/set-session>`).
+    * ``weighted``: queued queries are selected stochastically in proportion to their priority, specified via the ``query_priority`` :doc:`session property </sql/set-session>`.
 Sub groups are selected to start new queries in proportion to their ``schedulingWeight``.

     * ``query_priority``: all sub-groups must also be configured with ``query_priority``.
-      Queued queries will be selected strictly according to their priority.
+      Queued queries are selected strictly according to their priority.

 * ``schedulingWeight`` (optional): weight of this sub-group.
 See above.
   Defaults to ``1``.